Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

   in_post: true
 ---

 In 2022, DJI released the Avata drone.
-It burst onto the scene as a game-changer in the consumer FPV drone world, offering an immersive flight experience with DJI's renowned UX and safety features.
-Designed to be nimble and durable, the Avata truly shines when it comes to indoor flight.
-Its compact size and built-in propeller guards make it inherently robust, allowing confident navigation through tight spaces and reducing the risk of damage from inevitable bumps and scrapes.
-The visual positioning system provides exceptional stability and precision even without GPS signals, enabling it to maintain its position accurately in cluttered indoor environments and making it a favored choice for capturing dynamic interior footage.
+It burst onto the scene as a game-changer in the consumer FPV drone world, offering an immersive flight experience with DJI's great UX and safety features.
+The Avata truly shines when it comes to indoor flight – its compact size and built-in propeller guards make it nimble and durable, allowing confident navigation through tight spaces with low risk of damage from bumps and scrapes.
+The visual positioning system provides exceptional stability even without GPS signals, enabling it to maintain its position accurately in cluttered indoor environments, making it a favored choice for capturing dynamic interior footage.

-## Flying in Darkness
+## No Light

-The problem starts when twilight descends or when you simply float into a window-less, light-less room – piloting the drone through dim corridors can feel as unpredictable as chasing fireflies.
-The optical sensors are starved of contrast and reference points, leaving the drone wobbling each time you try to hover between obstacles, until it inevitably hits something and crashes.
+The problem starts at twilight or when you simply float into a window-less, light-less room – piloting the drone through dim corridors can feel as unpredictable as chasing fireflies.
+The optical sensors are starved of contrast and reference points, leaving the drone wobbling each time you try to hover between obstacles.
+Eventually it'll hit something and crash.

 ![Avata VPS components](05_avata-vps.png)
 _VPS components of the DJI Avata_